MITgcm/MITgcm/doc/contributing/contributing.rst

  - sphinxcontrib-bibtex
  - sphinx_rtd_theme

 Once these modules are installed you can build the html version of the manual by running ``make html`` in the ``doc`` directory.

-To build the pdf version of the manual you will also need a working version of LaTeX installed.
+To build the pdf version of the manual you will also need a working version of LaTeX that includes `several packages <http://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.latex.LaTeXBuilder>`_ that are not always found in minimal LaTeX installations.
 The command to build the pdf version is ``make latexpdf``, which should also be run in the ``doc`` directory.